Postmodern art: Postminimalism

 Robert Pincus-Witten coined the term Post-minimalism in 1977 to describe minimalist derived art which had content and contextual overtones minimalism rejected.
 His use of the term covered the period 1966 – 1976 and applied to the work of Eva Hesse, Keith Sonnier, Richard Serra and new work by former minimalists Robert Smithson, Robert Morris, Sol LeWitt, and Barry Le Va, and others.
 Process art and anti-form art are other terms describing this work, which the space it occupies and the process by which it is made determines.

 Rosalind Krauss argues by 1968 artists such as Morris, LeWitt, Smithson and Serra had "entered a situation the logical conditions of which can no longer be described as modernist."
 The expansion of the category of sculpture to include land art and architecture, "brought about the shift into postmodernism."

+American sculptor Christopher Wilmarth falls within the post-Minimalist movement alongside Eva Hesse and Bruce Nauman.
+Yet, Wilmarth’s work resisted the process-oriented excess of much 1970s postminimalist sculpture.

 Minimalists like Donald Judd, Dan Flavin, Carl Andre, Agnes Martin, John McCracken and others continued to produce their late modernist paintings and sculpture for the remainder of their careers.

-Movements in postmodern art
+Movements

 Conceptual art

 Conceptual art is sometimes labelled as postmodern because it is expressly involved in deconstruction of what makes a work of art, "art".
 Conceptual art, because it is often designed to confront, offend or attack notions held by many of the people who view it, is regarded with particular controversy.

 Precursors to conceptual art include the work of Duchamp, John Cage's 4' 33", in which the music is said to be "the sounds of the environment that the listeners hear while it is performed," and Rauschenberg's Erased De Kooning Drawing.
 Many conceptual works take the position that art is created by the viewer viewing an object or act as art, not from the intrinsic qualities of the work itself.
 Thus, because Fountain was exhibited, it was a sculpture.

+Figurative painting

+Some currents of post-war figurative painting have been analyzed as postmodern.
+The Italian painter Carlo Maria Mariani was described as a postmodernist by American critics.
+According to Charles Jencks, Mariani's group portrait The Constellation of Leo (1980–1981), which depicts people from Italy's art world with references to mythology and art history, came to define a trope of postmodern art: "an ironic comment on a comment on a comment which signals the distance; a new myth thrice removed from its originating ritual".